-We want TREK to be a fun and SAFE experience for everyone - including our service and wilderness partners throughout New England; capacities help us achieve that goal.
+We want TREK to be a fun and safe experience for everyone, including our service and outdoor partners throughout New England.
+Capacities help us achieve that goal!

-Our TREK Leaders are trained student leaders who will be with you throughout the TREK experience.
-They're here to serve as your guide, facilitator, mentor, instructor, and friend - and help you safely and comfortably navigate the TREK experience.
-Whether or not you wind up going on TREK - we encourage you to consider becoming a TREK leader later in your UVM career.
-Applications are available in the Fall Semester.
-Learn more about at our TREK Leader page.
+TREK Leaders are trained students who will be with you throughout the TREK experience.
+They're here to serve as your guide, facilitator, mentor, instructor, and friend— and help you safely and comfortably navigate the TREK experience.
+Whether or not you wind up going on TREK, we encourage you to consider becoming a TREK leader later in your UVM career.
+Learn more on our TREK Leader page.

 Food is love while on TREK!
-The sample menu below will give you a good idea of what to expect...all food is vegetarian with options to add meat on occasion.
-If you have food any allergies, are kosher or have other dietary restrictions you will be prompted to share them on your registration form.
-If you would like to talk through options please call (802-656-2060) us so we can discuss alternatives.
-The following are representative items that go out with every TREK trip: powdered milk, cocoa, salsa, cheese, tortillas, beans, pasta, sauce, parmesan, trail mix, granola, oatmeal, 7-grain cereal, rice & veggies, chili, macaroni & cheese, bagels, dried fruit, raisins, tang & lemonade powder, hard candy, tuna, pita bread, soup mixes, brown sugar, butter, apples, oranges, pepperoni, & tuna.
+The sample menu below will give you a good idea of what to expect.
+All food is vegetarian with options to add meat on occasion.
+If you have food any allergies, are kosher, or have other dietary restrictions, you will be prompted to share them on your registration form.
+If you would like to talk through options, please call us (802-656-2060) so we can discuss alternatives.
+The following are representative items that go out with every TREK trip: powdered milk, cocoa, salsa, cheese, tortillas, beans, pasta, sauce, parmesan, trail mix, granola, oatmeal, 7-grain cereal, rice & veggies, chili, macaroni & cheese, bagels, dried fruit, raisins, tang & lemonade powder, hard candy, pita bread, soup mixes, brown sugar, butter, apples, oranges, pepperoni, and tuna.

-Some TREK trips come in a variety of ‘flavors’: mild, medium or spicy to accommodate a variety of desires for level of physical challenge.
+Some TREK trips come in a variety of ‘flavors’: mild, medium, or spicy to accommodate a variety of desires for level of physical challenge.
 We encourage you to read the 'Recommended Abilities' listed for your trip on our TREK Trips page.
-If you’re nervous about your trip or have specific questions about the difficulty of your specific TREK trip, we encourage you to e-mail the TREK program (email@example.com) for specifics.
-These e-mails go directly to the logistics team who are busy setting up your TREK trips - they will have the best understanding of the nature of your specific trip and can provide you greater detail.
+If you’re nervous about your trip or have specific questions about the difficulty of your specific TREK trip, we encourage you to e-mail us (firstname.lastname@example.org) for specifics.
+These e-mails go directly to the logistics team who are busy setting up your TREK trips.
+They will have the best understanding of the nature of your specific trip and can provide you greater detail.

 The one blanket recommendation we’ll make is for those going hiking or backpacking: If you’re buying new boots for your trip, be sure to wear them around as much as you can before going on your trip!
 Wearing fresh pair of boots that haven’t been ‘broken-in’ all day while hiking can cause blisters, ouch!